crissdev/gulp-yaml/README.md

 Specifies what schema to use.
 Valid values are the same that [js-yaml](https://github.com/nodeca/js-yaml) supports, except they are received as strings (lowercase or uppercase).
 See the example in the Usage section of this README.
 The default schema is chosen using the `safe` option.

+#### options.filename

+Type `String`

+Default: the path of the file processed

+String to be used as a file path in error/warning messages.

 ## License

 MIT © [Cristian Trifan](http://crissdev.com)